rubengr16/42/42cursus/inception/README.md

 Each service defines runtime constraints and requirements to run its containers.
 The ```deploy``` section groups these constraints and allows the platform to adjust the deployment strategy to best match containers' needs with available resources.
 If not implemented the ```deploy``` section is ignored and the Compose file is still considered valid.

 ## NGINX
+#### Arguments
+*

+#### Packages
+* `nginx`
+* `openssl`

+#### Generate the RSA:2048 keys
+Use `openssl req` to create a RSA:2048 using flags like `-newkey` to indicate the action of generating a new key, among others.
+To bring up some flags: indicate the out file for storing the private key with `-keyout` and `out` to indicate the path of the public certificate.
+Finally the `-subj` gives some information about the `/O` organization, `/OU` organizational unit, `/CN` , `/C` country and `/ST` state, this information is not necessary.

+#### Configure NGINX
+The mail NGINX config file is located in `/etc/nginx/nginx.conf` which can include other files in `/etc/nginx/http.d/*.conf`, but we decide to change the first one as it is the main.
+Almost all possible directives will be parametrized and substituted by args using `sed -i`.
+We add on the top-most level the `daemon off;` directive to execute NGINX without a daemon on the background and don't need to specified this with a flag.
+Later, inside the `http` block we define a `server` one to attend our requirements.
+On it we'll start by setting the `listen` directives for IPv4 and IPv6 in the port `443` for `ssl`. `SSL` or Secure Sockets Layer is the security protocol which enables the use of `https`.
+For this sake we add the `ssl_certificate` to indicate the location of the public certificate, `ssl_certificate_key` to set the path of the private key and the versions of TLS in `ssl_protocols` -Transfer Layer Security is the succesor and improved version of SSL3.0-.
+With `server_name` we can set the desired names of the server.
+`root` sets the root directory for requests, it will be used when a location block has not its own root directive.

 ## MariaDB
 #### Arguments